newsiberian/apollo-link-token-refresh/README.md

        console.error(err);

-       // When the browser is offline and an error occurs we don’t want the user to be logged out of course. if (
+       // When the browser is offline and an error occurs we don’t want the user to be logged out of course.
+       // We also don’t want to delete a JWT token from the `localStorage` in this case of course. if (
          !navigator.onLine ||
          (error instanceof TypeError &&